Web Content Display

 Past Engagement Efforts

 Since its inception, APNEP and its partners have contributed to environmental gains and citizen participation in the region and made popular a more holistic approach to ecosystem and watershed management.
 The following information provides a sampling of the products and public involvement projects facilitated by the program in recent years.
 APNEP is currently developing an online interactive map and comprehensive and searchable database of all APNEP-supported initiatives that have taken place since the founding of the program.
-This map and database are expected to be available in 2017.
+This map and database are expected to be available in late 2017.